Renseignements en français

 Loan Forgiveness for Nurses and Nurse Practitioners

-The Saskatchewan Student Loan Forgiveness for Nurses and Nurse Practitioners program encourages nurses and nurse practitioners to work in smaller communities.
+The Saskatchewan Student Loan Forgiveness for Nurses and Nurse Practitioners program is intended to attract nurses and nurse practitioners to work in areas of the province with high recruitment needs.

 Top